Skip to Main Content

 Questions or comments about harassment or discrimination can be directed to one of the following administrators in the Office for Institutional Equity.

-Discrimination in employment or educational programs and activities:
+Discrimination in Duke’s programs and activities:

 Cynthia Clinton, AVP Harassment and Discrimination Prevention and Compliance